jbarratt/serialized.net/_posts/2007-07-26-eastern-vacation-journal-monday-july-23rd.markdown

 title: Eastern Vacation Journal, Monday July 23rd
 wordpress_url: http://wp.serialized.net/?p=105
 ---
-<p>After we tamed the wild beast of the sea (hardly wild, actually) we managed to walk with our sea legs to Camden&#39;s local book store The Owl and Turtle.
+<p>After we tamed the wild beast of the sea (hardly wild, actually) we managed to walk with our sea legs to Camden's local book store The Owl and Turtle.
 I was giddy like a school girl, I almost ran through traffic to pick up the last Harry Potter book.
 After it was in my grasp, I had to fight the urge not to read it as we walked back to our car.
 Josh had to protect me from on coming cars as my imagination was a blaze.
-Thinking of the final adventures of Harry, Ron and Hermonine fighting the Dark Lord (i&#39;m a nerd, I know) I was fighting my urge to flip to the back of the book.
+Thinking of the final adventures of Harry, Ron and Hermonine fighting the Dark Lord (i'm a nerd, I know) I was fighting my urge to flip to the back of the book.
 Bad Amber.</p>

 <p><img src="http://serialized.net/images/28.jpg" alt="" /></p>